repoze/repoze.what/docs/source/Manual/ManagingSources.rst

 Or to manage the permissions defined in an XML file, you could use::

-    # Please note that the XML plugin has not been created as of this writing.
-    from repoze.what.plugins.xml import XmlGroupsAdapter
+    from repoze.what.plugins.xml import XMLGroupsAdapter

-    permissions = XmlGroupsAdapter('/path/to/permissions.xml')
+    permissions = XMLGroupsAdapter('/path/to/permissions.xml')

 .. tip::